deepjain73/Team1EventBriteSite/README.md

 Written in ASP.NET Core to render event picture and other information like event location, event time etc.
 ### 2. WebMVC:</br>
 MVC based design pattern, connects the front end to the backend Microservices.
+### 3. TokenServiceApi:</br>
+Service that identify the user by providing authentication token, who wish to access the cart,add items to the cart or checkout.
+### 4. CartApi:</br>
+ Microservice that allow user to add items to the cart or update the existing cart.

 # Contributors
 Aijmal</br>